 Recommendations

 After experiencing the cult status of The Dice Woman (1926), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Action alternatives.
+Unlock a new level of cinematic understanding with these Adventure alternatives.

 Anita Gray is the spoiled daughter of a millionaire.
 Returning home from a party, her car breaks down and she is picked up by a stranger, who sells her his car for a diamond bracelet.
 The car has been stolen and the police arrest her, but she escapes and takes refuge on a freighter bound for China.
 She has no money and has to work her way there.
 Her father learns of her destination and hires Hamlin to bring her safely home.
 Meanwhile, she has taken a job as a croupier at the dice table in a casino.
 Datto recognizes her and kidnaps her for ransom.
 But Hamlin is looking for her.

-The influence of Edward Dillon in The Dice Woman can be felt in the way modern Action films handle cult status.
+The influence of Edward Dillon in The Dice Woman can be felt in the way modern Adventure films handle cult status.
 From the specific lighting choices to the pacing, this 1926 release set a high bar for atmospheric immersion.

 View Details